 OS 35 Recovery Coordination Group Update

-The OS 35 Recovery Coordination Group met for the first time this afternoon at No 6 Convent Place.
+The OS 35 Recovery Coordination Group met this afternoon at No 6 Convent Place.
 The meeting was chaired by Minister for the Port Vijay Daryanani and was attended by the Captain of the Port and representatives from stakeholder departments and agencies.

 SITUATION UPDATE